Updated

 - other kidney injuries.6

-The lawsuits claim that this course of conduct allowed Gilead to make around $18 billion per year on its HIV drugs, all while putting patients at risk so it could extend the market protection for its brand name Truvada and TDF-based drugs.7
+The Gilead lawsuits allege that this course of conduct allowed the company to reap around $18 billion per year on its HIV drugs, all while putting patients at risk so it could extend the market protection for its brand name Truvada and TDF-based drugs.7

 If these claims are proven true, the threat of being taken to court where they could be penalized with punitive damages could increase Gilead’s willingness to settle TDF lawsuits outside the courtroom.
 This willingness would be reflected in payouts that go beyond the compensatory damages.
 Instead, these settlements would reflect Gilead’s interest in settling the case before too much evidence was made public about their business decisions.